CircuitVerse/Blog/content/posts/Harsh_Bhadu_GSoC2025_Final_Report.md

 ---

-## Project Scope and Objectives
+## Project Scope and Initial Requirements

 My GSoC 2025 project focused on migrating UI elements to ViewComponents to enhance code modularity and maintainability, while also revamping key interfaces and optimizing the search functionality for better performance and usability.
 This work directly contributes to a more scalable, accessible, and user-friendly CircuitVerse platform.

----

-## Project Scope and Initial Requirements

 The primary objectives outlined in my GSoC proposal were: